yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/QSPI.rst

    :name: enabling-qspi-driver-configurations

-Following needs to be enabled to access OSPI/QSPI flash: TI QSPI controller driver, Cadence OSPI controller driver, and SPI NOR framework in the kernel via menuconfig.
+Following needs to be enabled to access OSPI/QSPI flash: TI QSPI controller driver, Cadence OSPI controller driver, SPI NOR framework, and/or SPI NAND framework in the kernel via menuconfig.

 .. note::
     OSPI/QSPI drivers and their dependencies are enabled by default in